alonshrestha/blog.alonshrestha.com.np/_posts/2019-10-19-Working-with-Compession-and-Archive-In-Linux.md

 |   C  |  Changes the working directory before performing the command.  |
 |   r  |  Appends files to an archive. |

 {% include summaryCallout.html heading= "Summary" content= "In this articel, you learned how to manage and work with Linux file management tools.
-Please free to write me if need any help." %}
+Please feel free to write me if need any help." %}

 > **Reference**
 >  > Red Hat® RHCSA™/RHCE® 7 Cert Guide: Red Hat Enterprise Linux 7 (EX200 and EX300) Sander van Vugt.